-General information for people with inherited NBN mutations
+General information for people with inherited mutations

-People diagnosed with an NBN mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
-Visit the Cancer Treatment section for more information about clinical trials for people with an NBN mutation.
+People diagnosed with an mutation who have been diagnosed with cancer may qualify for specific treatment or clinical trials.
+Visit the Cancer Treatment section for more information about clinical trials for people with an mutation.

-Inheriting an NBN mutation from both parents can cause Nijmegen breakage syndrome, a rare condition.
+Inheriting an mutation from both parents can cause Nijmegen breakage syndrome, a rare condition.
 See our Other Considerations section for more information about this disorder.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an NBN mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.